 Under the Sarbanes-Oxley Act, audit committee members must be independent of management and must have a designated financial expert or explain why they do not.
 In addition, the audit committee is responsible for oversight of the confidential whistleblower program and for engaging and overseeing the external auditors.
-These responsibilities, along with the role of the board and audit committees a central role in an organization's efforts to discourage and uncover fraud.
+These responsibilities, along with the role of the board and audit committee in overseeing risk management, give boards and audit committees a central role in an organization's efforts to discourage and uncover fraud.